• Skip to primary navigation

 By Jen

 When my girls were toddlers they loved shelled edamame.
-It was our go-to snack food – that turned into their favourite green vegetable.
-However, in my quest to keep my toddler’s food more interesting I decided to transform this humble pea into a garlicky hummus.
+It was our go-to snack food - that turned into their favorite green vegetable.
+However, in my quest to keep my toddler's food more interesting, I decided to transform this humble pea into a garlicky edamame hummus.

 Yes, it was taking a chance.
-Yes, it was messing with a something that was working.
-Yes, it was challenging my toddler’s tastebuds.
-Yes, it worked.
-Edamame hummus became a delicious addition to our recipe repetoire.
-Who said that hummus has to be made solely from chick peas?
-Our edamame hummus opened my kids up to a wonderful world of hummus combinations and as tween aged girls, it is still one of their favourite snacks.
+Yes, it was messing with something that was working.
+Yes, it was challenging my toddler's tastebuds.
+Yes, it worked. edamame hummus became a delicious addition to our recipe repertoire.
+Who said that hummus has to be made solely from chickpeas?
+Our edamame hummus opened my kids up to a wonderful world of hummus combinations and as tween aged girls, it is still one of their favorite snacks.

 Edamame Hummus